 The first of many.
 So, so many.

 So I’ve been making these guitar pedals.
 Ostensibly they’re about cool musical effects, but, let’s be honest: if you’ve seen any of them on the internet, it’s at least half about how they look.
-People make really fucking cool designs on their guitar pedals.
+People make really damn cool designs on their guitar pedals.
 One of my favorite guys who makes cool designs is this guy Cody Deschenes, though he actually does a different design method than I’ve done here (which you’ll see in a future post!).

 I had assembled a couple pedals at this point but hadn’t actually done any designs, so I was excited to.
 There are a handful of methods people use, but I decided to go for a fairly straightforward one.
 I followed the method in this video, which is basically based on printing your pattern on a transparent sticker, sticking it to the pedal, and lacquering the hell out of it after.
 It doesn’t give the most mindblowing results, but it’s pretty decent for fairly minimal effort (compared to other methods).